AndresN17/recipe-app-api/README.md

 # Recipe App APi
-A simple REST API with Django-Rest-Framework using TDD and Docker!
+A simple REST API with Django-Rest-Framework using TDD and Docker.